robindavidgames/ci-project04/README.md

 Connect Cloudinary and ensure those setting are also in the Heroku variables In Heroku, connect to the GitPod respository for this project and click deploy for the main branch.

+From the I Think Therefore I Blog tutorial, installed Summernote to provide a WYSIWYG editor in Django dashboard.
+Using

+    pip3 install django-summernote

 ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)

 Welcome robindavidgames,